PROPN: proper noun

 Definition

 A proper noun is a noun (or nominal content word) that is the name (or part of the name) of a specific individual, place, or object.
-Middle Armenian proper nouns are always written starting with an uppercase letter.
-Note that names of days of week (երկուշապթի (երկուշաբթի)/erkowšapt’i (erkowšabt’i), իրեքշապթի (իրեքշաբթի, իրեքշափթի)/irek’šapt’i (irek’šabt’i,irek’šap’t’i), չորեքշաբթի/čorek’šabt’i, հինկշապթի/hinkšapt’i, ուրբադ/owrbad, շաբաթ/šabat’, կիրակի/kiraki) and names of months (յունուարիոս/yownowarios, փետրվար (փեբրուարիոս)/p’etrvar (p’ebrowarios), մարտ/mart, ապրիլիոս/aprilios, մայիս/mayis, հունիս/hownis, յուլիս (յուլիոս)/yowlis (yowlios), յաղւեստոս (յաղվեստոս)/yaġwestos, գերմանիկոս (սեխտեմբռ, սեխտեմպեր)/germanikos (sextembṙ, sextemper), հոկտընբեր/hoktënber, նոյեմբեր/noyember, դեկտեմբեր (դեկտեմբռ, դեկտեմպեր, դեկտընբեր)) are not written capitalized (unlike English) and are not considered proper nouns.
+Middle Armenian proper nouns are always written with an initial capital letter.
+Note that names of days of week (երկուշապթի (երկուշաբթի)/erkowšapt’i (erkowšabt’i), իրեքշապթի (իրեքշաբթի, իրեքշափթի)/irek’šapt’i (irek’šabt’i, irek’šap’t’i), չորեքշաբթի/čorek’šabt’i, հինկշապթի/hinkšapt’i, ուրբադ/owrbad, շաբաթ/šabat’, կիրակի/kiraki) and names of months (յունուարիոս/yownowarios, փետրվար (փեբրուարիոս)/p’etrvar (p’ebrowarios), մարտ/mart, ապրիլիոս/aprilios, մայիս/mayis, հունիս/hownis, յուլիս (յուլիոս)/yowlis (yowlios), յաղւեստոս (յաղվեստոս)/yaġwestos, գերմանիկոս (սեխտեմբռ, սեխտեմպեր)/germanikos (sextembṙ, sextemper), հոկտընբեր/hoktënber, նոյեմբեր/noyember, դեկտեմբեր (դեկտեմբռ, դեկտեմպեր, դեկտընբեր) are not capitalized (unlike in English) and are not considered proper nouns.

 Note that names of languages (հայրէն/hayrēn “Armenian language”, արապերէն (արապկերէն)/araperēn (arapkerēn) “Arabic language”) and adjectives derived from geographical names (պարսի/parsi “Persian”, արապիկ/arapik “Arabic”, սուրի/sowri “Syrian”) are written in lowercase and are not tagged PROPN.

 Personal names are typically treated as a sequence of proper nouns (one or more given names and one or more surnames).
-If the name contains prepositions, conjunctions or articles (foreign names), these are tagged as X and the morphological analysis does not include their original part of speech.
+If the name contains prepositions, conjunctions or articles (foreign names), these are tagged X and their original part of speech is not reflected in the morphological annotation.

 Middle Armenian multi-word named entities have internal syntactic structure, which is preserved in the annotation.
-The headword is always noun and there may be other nouns involved.
-They will be tagged PROPN if they are proper nouns as single-word named entities.
+The headword is always a noun, although other nouns may also occur in the name.
+Words that are proper nouns when used as single-word named entities are tagged PROPN.
 Even if an adjective is the first word of a multi-word name, and thus it starts with an uppercase letter, it is still tagged ADJ.

 Note, that the additional feature NameType is used to encode the types of named entities.